Rocket Ship Refresh at Lions Park, Long Jetty

 How long will the works take to complete?

-The work will take approximately 8 weeks to complete and the rocketship will be ready for play by June 2023.
+The work will take approximately 8 weeks to complete and the rocket ship will be ready for play by July 2023.

 Will Lions Park remain open?